Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

-Students will learn about the design, operation and maintenance procedures of front and rear suspension systems, including the servicing of steering head bearings, suspension, and drum and disc brake systems.
-Students will learn about the various types of tire construction, wheel removal and replacement, dynamic and static tire balancing, tire removal and replacement, chain peen removal and replacement, and ATV tire removal and replacement.
+Students will learn about design, operation and maintenance procedures of motorcycle suspension systems, including servicing of steering head bearings, suspension components, as well as brake systems.
+Students will learn the various types of tire construction, wheel removal and replacement, tire removal and replacement, dynamic and static tire balancing, chain peen removal and replacement, and ATV tire removal and replacement.

-Students will learn periodic maintenance procedures on four-stroke engines, including oil, oil filter and coolant servicing.
-Instruction also will cover the use of specialized maintenance equipment, including valve train service and adjusting tools, throttle body synchronization tools, engine compression testers, and four-stroke engine leak-down testers.
-In addition, students will learn about the proper selection and use of solvents and lubricants.
+Students will learn periodic maintenance procedures for motorcycle and powersports equipment, engine inspection and adjustment procedures, oil and oil filter service, cooling system theory, inspection and servicing, as well as chassis adjustments.
+Instruction also will cover use of specialized maintenance equipment, including valve train service and adjustment tools, and throttle body synchronization tools.
+In addition, students will learn the proper selection and use of solvents and lubricants.

-Students will learn the procedures for diagnosing common electrical issues on a variety of motorcycle systems, including starting, ignition and charging systems.
-Students will be introduced to computer-based digital diagnostic tools, pull and clear diagnostic codes, and use graphic data to troubleshoot EFI and electrical problems.
+Building upon the skill sets learned in MOTO-103 Electrical Systems, students will be introduced to the tools and procedures used to diagnose common electrical issues on a variety of motorcycle systems, including starting, ignition, fuel injection, and charging systems.
+Students are introduced to computer-based diagnostic tools, accessing and clearing of diagnostic codes, and use of graphical data to troubleshoot EFI and electrical problems.

 If the 4-year plan isn't your plan, our Admissions team is here to help you prepare for a career.
 Faster.
 Smarter.